probsys/fast-loaded-dice-roller/README.md

 where `L[i]` represents the relative weight of the `i`th side, FLDR returns integer `i` with relative probability `L[i]`.

-Unlike most existing sampling libraries, FLDR always produces exact samples from the specified probability distribution:
+FLDR produces exact samples from the specified probability distribution:

   - For **integer** weights, the probability of returning `i` is precisely equal to the rational number `Fraction(L[i], m)`, where